dmbarbour/wikilon/docs/AwelonLang.md

 * program pointers
 * auxiliary stack

 A program will be represented by an array of words and values, terminated by a special `\return` word.
 The `\return` word will pop a program pointer from the auxiliary and jump to it.
 To 'call' a word, we will generally push a 'next' program pointer onto our return stack, then jump.
-Or we'll just jump if it is a tail call.
-Our `\return` action might need a few special variants for tail calls in general, specializing for a program terminating in `a d` or `i`.
+We can also perform tail-call optimizations (e.g. for `... a d]` or `... i]`) such that we avoid returning to a finished subprogram.

 The auxiliary stack can also optimize some data hiding: